Ashishjob/museuma/README.md

     The Baker Museum
   </h1>
   <p>
     Welcome to the Baker Museum database system and full-stack website project!
-This initiative was developed as part of the Database Systems course (COSC 3380) at the University of Houston.
 Our goal was to design and implement a comprehensive database system tailored for an art museum setting, enabling efficient management of collections, exhibits, inventory, ticketing, and customer interactions.
   </p>
 </div>